Making Thanksgiving Grocery Shopping Easier for Seniors

 1. Place an Online Grocery Order

-Many grocery stores offer the convenience of online ordering.
-Seniors provide the shopping list through a store’s website or app, and others do the shopping for them.
-Some stores offer home delivery, while others provide curbside pickup.
+Many grocery stores offer the convenience of online grocery shopping.
+Seniors provide their shopping list through a store’s website or app, and others do the shopping for them.
+Some stores offer home delivery while others provide curbside pickup.
 Though there might be an additional fee, this service is invaluable for seniors who struggle to navigate busy stores or manage heavy carts.

-If the local grocery store doesn’t offer these services, grocery delivery apps like Instacart or Shipt can help.
-Additionally, Amazon provides grocery delivery services in some areas.
+If the local grocery store doesn’t offer these services, grocery delivery apps like Instacart, Shipt, or DoorDash can help.
+Additionally, Amazon Fresh and Walmart+ provide grocery delivery services in many areas.
 Another option is hiring a trusted caregiver to handle the shopping for your loved one.

 2. Delegate Responsibilities